 - Super 21: This holds the smallest odds for an RTG blackjack product yet House edge is still less than 1.50%, depending on number of decks utilized.
 It instantly pays for multi-card 21s and a bonus for all diamond blackjacks, in exchange for only winning even money on naturals.

 Sadly, RTG Live Dealer Blackjack isn’t currently offered, but it’s assumed this will change in the very near future due to high demand.

 Practice Blackjack at Realtime Gaming Casinos

-Since the final version of an RTG game is never quite decided until after the casino massages it to a final form, testing cannot be done except at the individual websites that use their software.
-Most will require you to give them personal information before giving you access so have a burner email address ready to give them.
+As final details of RTG creations are never firmly decided until after licensees massage it into a final form, testing cannot be done except at each individual website using their software.
+Usually entering personal information is necessary before access is granted, so ensure to provide a valid email address when registering.